DIVERSITY

 UW-NURF: University of Washington Network of Underrepresented Residents and Fellows

 UW-NURF is a resident and fellow run organization founded in the Fall of 2010.
 The organization is a diverse body of residents, fellows and faculty representing all specialties.
-UW-NURF is sponsored by the Office of Graduate Medical Education and the Center for Health Equity, Diversity and Inclusion (CEDI).
-Our aim is to promote cultural diversity in medicine through community involvement, mentorship, professional networking, and recruitment of Underrepresented Minorities (URM) in Medicine.
+UW-NURF is sponsored by the Office of Graduate Medical Education.

 University of Washington Office of Minority Affairs & Diversity